edgar-perez-vidal/decorations/README.md

 ```

 # Example Plot: Traditional Plotting Routine
-Let's create a traditional plot with a sine wave and some noisy data, including error bars to represent uncertainty in the measurements.
+Let's create a traditional plot with a sine wave and some noisy data.

 ```python